Postgresql Query performance - Explain - Scans

 The impact of indexing and Bitmap Scans

-The trees table for the primary key id
+The trees table has a primary key id shown by the index

 \d+ trees